BraveEberron/BraveEberron.github.io/pages/mechanics/races/half-orc.md

 ## Additional Type Options:

 ### Tier 1
-**KEEP ON FIGHTING**: you can spend points from a pool even if it would be depleted by that spending.
-The points that are left over count as irreducible damage.
+**KEEP ON FIGHTING**: As long as you have 1 point in a pool, you can spend however many points.
+Those not able to be covered by the initial pool then come out of other pools, using the damage path (might, speed, intellect).
 Enabler.

 ### Tier 2